uyennie/uyen-world/src/pages/works/amply.md

 - UI Design
 - Brand designer

+---

 `Phase One`
-# Understanding the Ethical Shopping Landscape
+# Understanding the ethical shopping landscape

 ## Who's seeking out ethically made items?
 My research began with a survey distributed to 15 participants, each falling into one of the following categories: